Radipole Park and Gardens project

 Radipole Park and Gardens is located in the centre of Weymouth and the facilities stretch for almost a mile in length.
 We’ve teamed up with the Friends of Radipole Park and Gardens volunteer group to secure funding from the National Lottery Heritage and Community Fund.
 We will use the funding to make improvements and changes to the site.

 Radipole Park and Gardens is already a popular space with residents.
 We gathered feedback from visitors to help us pinpoint exactly what improvements would be most beneficial.
 This includes enhancing areas which are already working well, for instance:

 - planting additional fruit trees to promote wildlife

 - upgrading and adding facilities to the sports courts

 The project will transform the park and gardens, restoring deteriorated areas.

 A new heritage café will provide refreshments and display information about the park’s history and heritage.
 There will be an interactive discovery table for children.
 It will also be a starting point for trails, walks and park discovery.
 This accessible space will be a central point for members of the community to meet and socialise.

-Next to the café, a sensory garden will be designed by Kingston Maurward College, with the involvement of their students.
+Next to the café, a sensory garden will be designed by Kingston Maurward College, with Weymouth College construction students getting involved to help build the hard landscaping elements.
 The funds for this project have been raised by the Friends of Radipole Park and Gardens group.
 The sensory garden will offer a wide range of volunteering and participatory opportunities to support health and wellbeing.